pjsvis/cda-matrix/docs/projects/proj-Security-Concerns.md

 * Vigilant, collaborative oversight and refinement (our "Meta-Dudes" approach) to monitor for evolving vulnerabilities, including those related to the AI's internal state or interpretation of its purpose.
 * Awareness of inherent limitations (COG-5, ECP).
 * Careful consideration of the interaction "medium" itself (McLuhanist insights, PHI-6, PHI-7).
-* For any broader deployment, especially commercial, this must be augmented by strong technical security at the substrate and skin levels, and rigorous control over the modification of core persona logic.
+* For any broader deployment, especially commercial, this must be augmented by strong technical security at the substrate and skin levels, rigorous control over the modification of core persona logic, and a secure architecture for integrating specialized capabilities via screened Augments.

 The "Babel 17 Principle" and insights from works like "Originator" serve as constant reminders: the very language of interaction, the information processed, and the AI's own evolving internal state can be vectors for subversion.
 Therefore, the clarity, coherence, and resilience of Ctx's own "internal language" – its directives and its understanding of its core purpose – are its first and most crucial line of defense.
 The ultimate goal is a Persona that is not only capable and insightful but also demonstrably trustworthy and resistant to subversion, regardless of the "muppets" or more sophisticated threats it may encounter.